spurgeah/ccfes-control/HINTS.md

 - Each device has an instance of a _PacketBuffer_
   - Should be used to read packets from connection
   - Handles extraction of packets from byte stream
-- Most functions communicating with the device are async functions, because they wait for a matching acknowledge and return values from acknowledge
+- Most functions communicating with the device are async functions using name schema _xxx_, because they wait for a matching acknowledge and return values from acknowledge
   - If no matching acknowledge or no acknowledge arrives in time, an exception is raised
   - The async functions connection buffer handling is always identical:
     - Clear buffer